Lanre Fehintola: Work

 In the late 1980s, Fehintola planned on publishing a book showing the most desperate aspects of Bradford, in Northern England.
 He captured the lives of prostitutes and criminals, most of them hooked on heroin.
 Determined to immerse in the lives of his subjects, he felt the need to embed himself into the culture.
 After experimenting with the drug for his research, he became addicted.

+Lanre's final piece of work was made in collaboration with his friend and fellow documentarian Leo Regan in 2020/2021.
+My Friend Lanre, a documentary film exploring his life and work, which travels with him on his final journey, had its world premiere on 17 June 2023 at Sheffield Documentary Film Festival.

 Drug addiction

-After using to get closer to his subjects, Fehintola became addicted to heroin.
+After using drugs to get closer to his subjects, Fehintola became addicted to heroin.
 His struggle with heroin addiction was documented in Don't Get High on Your Own Supply (1998), directed by his friend Leo Regan.
 In 2000, he published Charlie Says...
 Don't Get High on Your Own Supply: An Urban Memoir.
 A year later, Regan directed another TV documentary on Fehintola, Cold Turkey (2001), as he tries to go cold turkey in his flat, without medication.